run-llama/llamabot/README.md

 index.insert_nodes([node])
 ```

 I've also factored out the reply logic from message handling into its own function, `answer_question`, just to make things a little easier to read.
 The first thing we're going to change is the prompt that we give to our LLM: we have to tell it that more recent messages are important.
-To do this we create a prompt template,
+To do this we create a prompt template:

 ```python
 template = (